The History of Manischewitz Passover Matzos

 Second, the bakery revolutionized matzo-making because it departed from the tradition of hand-making crackers and utilized MACHINES.
 This was a BIG deal.
 B-I-G!
 The Jewish religious leaders in charge of inspecting food practices to see if they conformed to all the rules of Kosher-ness, were very wary of this new-fangled method.
 Happily, Rabbi Manischewitz’s deep regard for the kosher rules and his explanation of how these matzos complied convinced the inspectors that all was well.

 Third, Manischewitz matzos are SQUARE.
 This was another BIG deal.
-Perhaps you recall the strange and novel practice by some farmers who grew rectangular watermelons.
+Perhaps you recall the strange and novel event a few years ago when farmers manipulated watermelons to grow in a rectangular , rather than the natural oval, shape.
 The impact of square-shaped matzos was equally foreign.
 Before Rabbi M. answered the need to bake matzos for his family, friends, and other devout Jews of his city, matzos had been made by hand, the dough being rolled out (the way you might roll out cookie dough) and trimmed into large flatbread circle shapes.
 When he decided to have his machines made square matzos, again, the committee on kosherness needed to think through whether this violated the rules.
 It was decided that square is fair.

 Fourth, Manischewitz is great because it is the first bakery to ship matzos throughout the world.
 Matzo making went from home- and hand-made, to an international food business.
 Needless to note, this reach meant that the matzos needed to feature uniform texture, taste, and feel.